Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

-Scallops are a type of seafood known as a bivalve mollusk and are considered a delicacy because of their high price.
+Scallops are a type of seafood known as a bivalves mollusk and are considered a delicacy because of their high price.
 Like clams, mussels, and oysters, scallops have an inedible outer shell that protects the delicate creature inside the shell.

 The edible part of the mollusk is the whitish-pink, fleshy interior adductor muscle that’s responsible for opening and closing the shell.